 In the Early Childhood and Lower School, food may not be taken out of the Dining Hall without teacher permission.
 Early Childhood and Lower School students have the opportunity to have a snack, which the individual child provides.
-We ask that snacks be nutritious, nut-free and sensitive to any special dietary restrictions in individual classrooms.
-We ask parents not to send candy, gum or suckers to school, as suckers can be dangerous for young children, and gum chewing is not allowed at school.
+Roycemore asks that snacks be nutritious, nut-free and sensitive to any special dietary restrictions in individual classrooms.
+Roycemore asks parents not to send candy, gum or suckers to school, as suckers can be dangerous for young children, and gum chewing is not allowed at school.
 Food that is not a daily snack should not be brought to school unless the child has prior permission from the teacher and provided there is enough to share with the homeroom class.
 Early Childhood, Lower School, and Middle School students in the Extended Day Program are served a daily snack after school.

-During Middle School lunch, students must report to the Dining Hall and remain there for a minimum of fifteen minutes to eat lunch.
+During Middle School lunch, students have the choice to report to the Dining Hall and remain there for a minimum of fifteen minutes to eat lunch, or they may opt to eat lunch in a quieter environment in the Zone.
 Students may take their lunch to Alexander Park and the Roycemore Patio when permitted to do so.
 Once released to recess, Middle School students have 3 choices as to supervised areas in which they may be: the gym, the Zone, or the outside concrete area/ Alexander Park (with teacher supervision).
 These are the only options, unless a student has specific permission from a teacher to be in another area of the school.
 Students who do not comply with the stated policy will receive lunch/recess detention on the following day.